 Children visit a sequence of stations to discover how the Moon’s dark and light areas and craters formed, and identify the lunar features that were produced at different period on a Moon map:

-Infant Moon: Moon Mix!: This station investigates the Moon’s infancy, 4.5 billion years ago; children model how different materials floated and sank in the early molten Moon.
+Investigate the Moon’s infancy by modeling how different materials floated and sank in the early molten Moon.

-Loony Lunar Phases: Children hear a story, song, or poem that celebrates the Moon’s different phases, recreate the shapes of the lunar phases using the frosting from Oreo® cookies, and write a Moon-inspired poem.
+Hear a story, song, or poem that celebrates the Moon’s different phases, recreate lunar phases using cookies, and write a Moon-inspired poem.

-Moon Mythbusters: Children sort puzzle pieces containing statements about the Moon into two images: the "Far-out Far Side" with urban myths, and "True-Blue Blue Moon" with true statements.
+Sort puzzle pieces into the "Far-out Far Side" and "True-Blue Blue Moon".

 Use a penny and a quarter to model the Moon’s rotation on its axis.